mkyleUD/Caviness-HPC-Intro/_episodes/04-valet.md

 > ## Remember to Join Your Workgroup!
 >
 > It is best practice to make sure that you join your workgroup before loading any software packages.
 > If you load software then join your workgroup the loaded packages will be missing.
-This is becuase
+This is because
 > when you join your workgroup you also create a new shell session, and currently when this happens
 > you loaded software packages do not carry over to your new shell.
 {: .prereq}

 ## VALET Automates Linux Environment Tasks

-Here at UD, we developed VALET.
+Here at {{site.host_location}}, we developed VALET.
 VALET facilitates your use of compilers, libraries, programming tools and application software.
 It provides a uniform mechanism for setting up a package's required UNIX environment.
-VALET Automates Linux Environment Tasks is {{site.host_location}}'s the solution to these problems.
+VALET Automates Linux Environment Tasks is {{site.host_location}}'s solution to these problems.
 Valet -- a recursive acronym  for  VALET  AutomatesLinux  Environment  Tasks  --  is  an alternative that strives to be as simple as possible to configure and to  use,  while
-adding  features  not  present  in  the  *modules* software.
+adding  features that are not  present  in  the  *modules* software.

-A *module* is a self-contained description of a software package - it contains the settings required to run a software packace and, usually, encodes required dependencies on other software packages.
+A *module* is a self-contained description of a software package - it contains the settings required to run a software packages and, usually, encodes required dependencies on other software packages.

 There are a number of different environment module implementations commonly